-In previous decades we have seen the rise of automated and interactive theorem proving and their application in formalizing many areas of mathematics and computer science \cite{ams-formal,itp_milestones}.
-Some of the most famous interactive theorem proving results had significant combinatorial components.
-For example, the proof of four color theorem \cite{four-colour} required analyzing several hundred non-isomorphic graph configurations, some requiring to analyze more 20 million different cases.
-Formal proof of Kepler's conjecture on optimal sphere packing in 3d Euclidean space \cite{flyspeck} required identifying, enumerating and analyzing several thousand non-isomorphic graphs \cite{tame-graphs}, that was done using a custom formally verified algorithm.
-First steps in verifying generic algorithms for isomorph-free enumeration of combinatorial objects have been made (e.g., Farad\v zev-Read enumeration has been formally verified within Isabelle/HOL \cite{faradzev-read}).
-Several other such algorithms (e.g., \cite{mckay_isomorph_free}) would benefit from having a trusted graph isomorphism checking, automorphism group computation, and canonical labelling.
+In the past decades, we have witnessed the rise of automated and interactive theorem proving and its application in formalizing many areas of mathematics and computer science \cite{ams-formal,itp_milestones}.
+Some of the most famous results in interactive theorem proving had significant combinatorial components.
+For example, the proof of the four-color theorem \cite{four-colour} required the analysis of several hundred non-isomorphic graph configurations, in some cases involving more than 20 million different cases.
+The formal proof of Kepler's conjecture about the optimal packing of spheres in three-dimensional Euclidean space \cite{flyspeck} required the identification, enumeration and analysis of several thousand non-isomorphic graphs \cite{tame-graphs}, which was done using a custom formally verified algorithm.
+Initial steps to verify generic algorithms for the isomorph-free enumeration of combinatorial objects have been taken (e.g., the Farad\v zev-Read enumeration has been formally verified within Isabelle/HOL \cite{faradzev-read}).
+Several other such algorithms (e.g., \cite{mckay_isomorph_free}) would benefit from trustworthy graph isomorphism checking, automorphism group computation, and canonical labelling.

-In order to apply isomorphism checking in theorem proving applications, it needs to be verified.
-The easy case is when an isomorphism between two graphs is explicitly constructed, since it is then easy to independently verify that the graphs are isomorphic.
-However, when an algorithm claims that the given graphs are not isomorphic, that claim is not easily independently verifiable.